 It took 1219 days of working and thinking to reach the point where I had 2 functional prototypes and a manufacturing legitimacy for the electric-less ball launcher (check out the blog for more info).

-The product is light weight, easy to assemble, transport, cheap to ship and with injection moulding tooling will cost less than 5 quid to make.
+The product is lightweight, easy to assemble, transport, cheap to ship and with a +250 printer farm, it will cost less than £40 to make.

 The proof of concept was first produced on a CNC Router.
 It has now been parametrically designed on 3D software, rapid prototyped on a 3D Printer and will feature in a no holes barred Kickstarter Campaign.